logo

 Computer Skills:

-• Familiarity with TAA aircraft and advanced aircraft systems
+Familiarity with Technically Advanced Aircraft (TAA) and advanced aircraft systems

 Selection Process: